sabauma/sabauma.github.io/_posts/2015-07-04-type-refinement.md

 still a sight better than 300% slower.
 So, a combination of judicious inlining and propagation of type information largely solves the problem.
-Unfortuntately, the restrictions on inlining are there for a good reason -- turning the restriction off completely causes significant performance regressions on benchmarks making us of recursive functions.
+Sadly, the restrictions on inlining are there for a good reason -- turning the restriction off completely causes significant performance regressions on benchmarks making us of recursive functions.

+This leaves a couple of places where SpiderMonkey can be improved.
-Thus, a future piece of work is to devise a better inlining heurisitc which can disitinguish between truly recursive functions and functions whose usages make them appear recursive.
+A low hanging piece of fruit is to device a better inlining heurisitc which can distinguish between truly recursive functions and functions whose usages make them appear recursive.
+A more ambitious target is to improve SpiderMonkey's code generation in cases where inlining fails.
+The offending benchmark presented here is relatively small, so a deep inlining is not a problem, but we cannot always rely on getting the ideal output from the inliner.
+Further, this example relies on outer `myForEach` call getting inlined into its caller to provide sufficient type information, which will only occur when the caller is also hot.
+In many cases, a function `f` is hot and relies on type information from its caller `g` to produce efficient, type-specialized code.

+{% highlight javascript %}

+/*
+ * Expensive data processing function, with multiple call sites (other than |g|)
+ * which pollute the type information associated with |f|.
+ */
+function f(data) {
+    /* expesive data processing */
+    return result;
+}

+function g() {
+    var x = /* some big data set */
+    f(x);
+}

+g();

+{% endhighlight %}

+Currently, the only way to get the type information from `g` to `f` is to compile `g` and inline `f` into its call site; this requires the JIT to also consider `g` hot as well, a condition which is not implied by `f` being hot.
+Indeed, `g` may only be executed once, but its call to `f` may perform a large amount of work, necessitating compilation.
+So, a more difficult fix is to improve type information based on call site without inlining.